PEO vs payroll service: definition, differences, similarities, benefits, and drawbacks

 Should you choose a PEO or a payroll service provider?

 You should choose a PEO if your business needs full-service HR support, which includes benefits, compliance, and risk management through a co-employment model.
-A payroll is a better choice for a business that only needs help with payroll processing and wants to keep control of HR decisions.
+A payroll service is a better choice for a business that only needs help with payroll processing and wants to keep control of HR decisions.

 What is the difference between a PEO and an EOR?